-The law as amended explicitly provides that any question relating to the validity or administration of an international trust or a disposition to an international trust will be determined by the laws of Cyprus without reference to the law of any other jurisdiction, and that the law relating to inheritance or succession in force in Cyprus or any other country will not in any way affect the validity of the international trust or any transfer or disposition of property to it.
-It also makes clear that the fiduciary powers and duties of trustees and the powers and duties of any protectors of the trusts are governed exclusively by Cyprus law.
-Furthermore, it provides that dispositions to a trust may not be challenged on the grounds that they are inconsistent with the laws of another jurisdiction, for example regarding family and succession issues, or on the grounds that the other jurisdiction does not recognise the concept of trusts.
+The law as amended explicitly provides that:

+- any question relating to the validity or administration of an international trust or a disposition to an international trust will be determined by the laws of Cyprus, without reference to the law of any other jurisdiction; - the law relating to inheritance or succession in force in Cyprus, or any other country, will not in any way affect the validity of the international trust or any transfer or disposition of property to it; - the trustees' fiduciary powers and duties, and the powers and duties of any protectors of the trusts, are governed exclusively by Cyprus law; and - dispositions to a trust may not be challenged on the grounds that they are inconsistent with the laws of another jurisdiction for example, regarding family and succession issues or on the grounds that the other jurisdiction does not recognise the concept of trusts.

-These provisions further reinforce the already formidable asset protection features of the Cyprus International Trust.
+These provisions further reinforce the already formidable asset protection features of the Cyprus international trust.